 Dzongri Trek (4020 m)

-Starting from the base camp at Yuksom, the Dzongri trek is great for solo trekking in Sikkim.
-It lets you take a closer look at the tall peaks like Kanchenjunga and Pandim.
-Also, the gorgeous valleys offering panoramic views, and rich vegetation on this trek will make your 8 to 9 days of Dzongri trek more exciting.
+Starting from the base camp at Yuksom, the Dzongri trek is excellent for solo trekking in Sikkim.
+It lets you look at the tall peaks like Kanchenjunga and Pandim.
+Also, the gorgeous valleys offering panoramic views and rich vegetation on this trek will make your 8 to 9 days of Dzongri trek more exciting.
 The route covered on this trek is full of beautiful Rhododendron, magnolia pine, maple, and oak forests.
 If you are someone who has just found their way into trekking, the Dzongri trek is excellent for you.